 I want to learn jiu jitsu but I am not comfortable "rolling" with other people.

 This is actually very common - at first some people are nervous or intimidated about the close interaction that comes with grappling arts.
 Our instructors strive to make everyone comfortable, and our students are not expected to practice or roll with anyone they don't know.
-This may especially be the case for some women, either because of past trauma or general comfort - our Women's Self Defense program is designed with this in mind.
+This may especially be the case for some women, either because of past trauma or general comfort - our Women's only class is designed with this in mind.

 One of our goals is to help you build your confidence, and every person is different.
 We will help you learn at your pace.